OutSystems/docs-bestpractices/src/architecture/from-arch-to-dev/intro.md

 Looking at the main functionalities and responsibilities of each module, you have the following:

-* **SoccerFields**: End-user application with all screens for finding and booking soccer fields;
+* **SoccerFields**: End-user application with all screens for finding and booking soccer fields.

-* **Booking_BL**: Contains all logic related to managing a booking, combining the logic of field and player concepts;
+* **Booking_BL**: Contains all logic related to managing a booking, combining the logic of field and player concepts.

-* **Player_CS**: Reusable core service with the player entity and related entities;
+* **Player_CS**: Reusable core service with the player entity and related entities.

-* **Field_CS**: Reusable core service that hosts a local replica of external data, namely field entity and related entities - the cold cache;
+* **Field_CS**: Reusable core service that hosts a local replica of external data, namely field entity and related entities - the cold cache.

 * **Field_Sync**: Logic to synchronize data from an external system into **Field_CS**.
-This module is responsible for isolate all logic to keep a cold cache only with a summary of the Field entity;
+This module is responsible for isolate all logic to keep a cold cache only with a summary of the Field entity.

 * **Field_IS**: Technical wrapper to consume and normalize the Field API.
-This module is responsible for abstracting and knows all particularities of the external API;
+This module is responsible for abstracting and knows all particularities of the external API.

 * **SF_Th**: Theme module (non-functional) for the main look and feel of the Soccer Field application.